franciscoxavier04/pm-BIM/docs/system-admin-guide/manage-work-packages/automatic-subjects/README.md

 **Unsupported project attributes**: Long text and Link custom fields are excluded to keep subjects concise.

----

-## 4. Updating Automatic Subjects
+## 4. updating automatic subjects

 Automatic subjects update whenever an attribute referenced in the **current work package** changes and the work package is saved.

+> [!IMPORTANT]
-**Important:** Attributes referencing parent work packages or project attributes won't trigger immediate updates.
+> Attributes referencing parent work packages or project attributes won't trigger immediate updates.
 Changes in parent or project attributes appear only when the child work package itself is updated and saved again.

----

-## 5. Why "N/A" Appears in Subjects
+## 5. Why "N/A" appears in subjects

-"N/A" indicates an empty or unavailable attribute referenced in the subject pattern.
+"N/A" indicates an unavailable attribute referenced in the subject pattern.
 Typical causes:

+- The attribute isn't activated in the current project.
+- The attribute was removed from form configuration after creating the pattern.
+- A parent attribute is referenced, but the parent doesn't contain the attribute.

+## 5. Why [Attribute Name] appears in subjects

+[Attribute Name] indicates an empty attribute referenced in the subject pattern.

 - The attribute hasn't been filled by the user.
-- A parent attribute is referenced, but no parent is set, or the parent doesn't contain the attribute.
+- A parent attribute is referenced, but no parent is set.
-- The attribute isn't activated in the current project.

-Providing the missing attribute and saving the work package replaces **"N/A"** with the actual value.

----
+- A project attribute is referenced, but hasn't been filled.

-## 6. Tips for Effective Patterns
+## 6. Tips for effective patterns

 Good subject patterns should be: